 • Step 2: Switch The drawing is done.
-Set that the next read w

-The drawing is done.
 Set that the next read will be done from buffer 0.

 Note that the display "hardware component" asynchronously continues to read data from buffer 1.

 Step 2: Switch

 · Step 3: Copy

 A copy from the buffer 0 (new display buffer) to the buffer 1 (new back buffer) must be done to keep the contents of the current drawing.
 The copy routine must wait until the display has finished the switch, and start asynchronously by comparison with the MicroUI drawing routine (see next step).